Bangers and mashed potatoes, bangers and mash

 • 1 tablespoon Brown Sugar

-To make the mash, place potatoes in a saucepan of boiling water, and cook for about 30 minutes until soft.
-Drain in a colander, return to the same saucepan, and add the remaining ingredients.
-Mash together until fluffy and tasty.
+Place the peeled and chunked potatoes in a saucepan of boiling water.
+Cook for about 30 minutes until tender.
+Drain the potatoes, return them to the saucepan, and add the milk and butter.
+Season with salt and pepper.
+Mash everything together with a potato masher or potato ricer until smooth and fluffy.